 Community acupuncture is more than just acupuncture in a group setting.
-Yes, it’s a powerful part of it because acupuncture is a practical, low cost way to help people either overcome certain conditions or manage them better.
+Yes, it’s a powerful part of it because Chinese Medicine can be a practical, low cost way to help people either overcome certain conditions or manage them better.

 But the goal of Savannah Community Acupuncture (SCA) has a much wider scope.

 SCA seeks to overcome socioeconomic and cultural barriers that limit access to natural health care services.
 We aim to create a public service that supports the individual while building a community more invested in solidarity through wellness.

 SCA knows that Chinese Medicine is helpful for a lot of conditions.
 For some time, interest in acupuncture and Chinese herbs have been growing due to increased public demand.
 Acupuncture has also been accepted into hospitals and other western medical institutions.

 Even with acupuncture’s growing popularity, SCA believes there are three major roadblocks that stop more people from trying this natural and safe form of treatment:

 - Treatments are too expensive.
 Many people dismiss acupuncture without even trying because it doesn’t fall into their budget for health care.

 - Few people know what acupuncture treats.
 Acupuncture is often not considered when someone has a health care issue because many don’t know how well it can work for a particular condition.